-2. A system overview
+3. A system overview

-The Distributed Perception System (DPS) can be composed of several sensors, as shown in Fig. 1.
-Each sensor processes the data collected about the environment and sends messages containing the results of its processing to the central server via one of the different middleware ACE/TAO or ADE, depending on the type of message.
-The server is running a software able to integrate the different measurements of the different sensors.
-The server can reconstruct a high level model of the monitored environment and can control a mobile robot and use it as a mobile perceptual agent.
-The sensors used in this work are shown in Fig. 2 and in Fig. 3.
-In Fig. 2 we depict the static Vision Agent (SVA), composed of an omnidirectional camera with a hyperbolic mirror (on a tripode on the right of the image), and a mobile robot (on the bottom left of the image).
-The robot is equipped with an omnidirectional camera with a mirror profile different from the one used by the static Vision Agent.
-It mounts a multi-part omnidirectional mirror .
+As we said in the introduction, the system is composed of several sensors.
+The sensors are shown in Fig. 1 and in Fig. 2.
+In Fig. 1 are depicted: one of the static Vision Agents composed of an omnidirectional camera with a hyperbolic mirror (on a tripode on the left of the image), and one the mobile robots (on the left bottom of the image).
+The robot is equipped with an omnidirectional camera with a different miror profile.
+It mounts a multi-part omnidirectional mirror 11 .
 The vision system on board of the robot is called mobile Vision Agent.
-In Fig. 3 we depict the audio sensor (Static Acoustic Agent) which is composed of a circular microphone array able to perform beamforming and to estimate the position of a person using his/her speech.
+In Fig. 2 is imaged the audio sensor (Static Acoustic Agent) composed of a circular microphone array able to perform beamforming and to estimate the position of a person using its speech.